Superstring loop amplitudes from the field theory limit: Three Loops

 \section{Three Loops}

 We now apply our strategy to the much more intricate three-loop case.
 From the general form of a three-loop field theory integrand, namely the inclusion of the relevant diagram topologies, we can determine $c^{(3)}$ and $\mathfrak{P}^{(3)}$.
-However, they do not appear in \eqref{eq:expKK}, so they are not important for the goal of this paper \footnote{They will be discussed elsewhere.
-For illustration, a valid choice is given by
+However, they do not appear in \eqref{eq:expKK}, so they are not important for the goal of this paper \footnote{They will be discussed elsewhere.}.
+The important quantities are ${\mathcal J}^{(3)}$ and $\mathcal{Y}^{(3)}$.
+The Jacobian is straightforwardly obtained from \eqref{eq:defJ} and can be written as